 Group training costs from £1,850 +VAT per day for up to 20 delegates (international training price varies).

 One Day open training course: £435 +VAT per delegate.

 Our next open course is in 8 days, ✔ there are still places available.
 Would you like to book online now or see all course dates?

-We currently offer open courses in: London, Birmingham, Manchester, Heathrow, Central London, Oxford, Swindon, Bristol, Leeds, Nottingham, Southampton, Glasgow, Scotland and Dubai, UAE.
+We currently offer training courses in: London, Birmingham, Manchester, Heathrow, Central London, Oxford, Swindon, Bristol, Leeds, Nottingham, Southampton, Glasgow, Scotland, Dubai, UAE, Paris, Brussels and Berlin.

 Please note all our training courses include three months additional FREE telephone coaching.

 Course Timings: Start 09:00 - Finish 16:30.
 Lunch at 13:00, Tea Breaks at 11:00 and 15:00, giving you an opportunity to check emails and make calls.